papasop/PrimeAdSCFT/README.md

 ## Features in Detail

 - **Adaptive Precision:**
   The tool supports precision up to arbitrary accuracy.
-By dynamically increasing the number of ζ zeros and optimizing the amplitudes and phases, the model can reach extremely small fitting errors (e.g. \( 10^{-8} \), \( 10^{-12} \), or lower), depending on the target.
+By dynamically increasing the number of ζ zeros and optimizing the amplitudes and phases, the model can reach extremely small fitting errors.

 - **Automatic Frequency Matching:**
   Automatically selects the best matching frequencies based on resonance alignment with \( \log(x) \), using a score-based selection strategy.